 Because nitrogen aids in the process of photosynthesis, giving your plants access to nitrogen is essentially like giving them access to food.
 The more they get (within reason, of course), the bigger and stronger they can grow.
 Some plants, like roses, squash and tomatoes, to name a few, require more nitrogen than the average plant and may need an added boost to have their needs met.

 So, what can you do if you wish to raise healthy plants but you don't have much nitrogen in the soil with which you're working?
 Luckily, you can simply add as much or as little as you need, which can be delivered through a variety of easy and cost-effective methods.
-The first way you can add nitrogen to the soil is to add animal or plant byproducts to the dirt with which you're working.
-These varieties include composted manure from cows, tilled manure from chickens or crab meal, to name a few.
+The first way you can add nitrogen to the soil is to add animal or plant byproducts, including crab meal, cottonseed meal, and composted manure from animals such as cows and chickens.
 If plant-based solutions are more to your liking, you can try alfalfa meal, which is an effective nitrogen and phosphorus fertilizer, or soybean meal, which is often used to promote growth on lawns.

 When adding nitrogen to the soil, you can also visit your local garden supply store for bagged fertilizer that contains the nutrient.
 Types of fertilizer include quick- or slow-release granular fertilizer, liquid fertilizer and plant food spikes, the latter of which is a way to fertilize potted indoor plants over time.
 When shopping, it's important to understand the fertilizer elements contained within the bag, which are represented by three numbers separated by dashes.
 These explain the percentages of nitrogen, phosphorus and potassium, in that order, that are contained within the fertilizer.
 For example, a bag reading 16-4-8 contains 16 percent nitrogen.